Azure/cortana-intelligence-churn-prediction-solution/Automated Deployment Guide/Post Deployment Instructions.md

 ### Visualization
 Power BI is used to create visualizations for monitoring sales and predictions.
 It can also be used to help detect trends in important factors for predicting churn.
 The instructions that follow describe how you can use Power BI to visualize your data.

-The detailed instructions can be found [here](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide#powerbi-dashboard). **Note:** the _unique string_ mentioned in the instructions is your resource group name - _{Outputs.sqlServerName}_.
+The detailed instructions can be found [here](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide#powerbi-dashboard). **Note:** the _unique string_ mentioned in the instructions is your resource group name.

 At this point, you will have a working solution that runs the customer churn prediction. **Note:** In order to visualize the results, you might need to slide the bar in each dashboard to change the range of the date for predictions accordingly.